Corporal Punishment (Blackadder): Plot

 Captain Blackadder receives numerous calls from the wrong number before finally getting a call from Captain Darling with orders to advance.
 He avoids going over the top by pretending the line is breaking up.
-He then throws away a telegram ordering him to advance because it is wrongly addressed to "Catpain Blackudder", and then shoots a carrier pigeon replaying the same message.
+He then throws away a telegram ordering him to advance because it is wrongly addressed to "Catpain Blackudder", and then shoots a carrier pigeon relaying the same message.
 Upon inspection of the pigeon's partly charred message, however, it turns out that shooting carrier pigeons has become an offense under military law and Blackadder decides to destroy the evidence by cooking and eating the pigeon for his lunch.
 When General Melchett arrives at the trenches demanding an explanation as to why the group has not advanced, Blackadder nearly gets away with it by blaming the communication breakdown.
 However, Private Baldrick and Lieutenant George unintentionally reveal what Blackadder has done (as having been told not to answer any questions on the incident, when asked unrelated questions, they reply, "We didn't receive any messages, and Captain Blackadder definitely did not shoot this delicious plump-breasted pigeon").

 Pigeon feathers are noticed on the floor, which Darling and Melchett believe to be white.
 But after Baldrick points out that the feathers are "speckly," Melchett is enraged, as it was his beloved pet pigeon, Speckled Jim.
 He tries to strike Blackadder but is physically restrained by Darling, who informs Blackadder that he is under arrest and, if found guilty at court-martial, he will face execution by firing squad.